geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 # How to share data with GSQ using S3 to S3 sync

-You can share files in your AWS S3 buckets into GSQ's AWS S3 buckets through AWS sync.
+You can share files in your AWS S3 buckets directly into GSQ's AWS S3 buckets through AWS sync.
 This is good if you have large files, or a lot of files, that you need to share with GSQ.

 ## Step1: Send an email to GSQ with your request

 1. Send an email to GSQOpenData@dnrme.qld.gov.au with the following information:
     a.
 The contact details of your contact person.
     b.
 What the data is (e.g. airborne survey flown for company, data relating to a lodged survey, etc.).
     c.
 What the data relates to (e.g. Permit EPM12345, Company Report CR6789 or Survey PID XXXX).
     d.
 Your *source* bucket region (e.g. ap-southeast-2).
     e.
 Your *source* bucket name.
     f.
-The name of S3 folder that has the data you want to transfer.
+The PATH and name of S3 folder(s) that contain the data you want to transfer.
       * We prefer transferring all contents of an S3 folder rather than transferring individual files by filename.
-      * However, we can transfer individual files if you are unable to create an S3 folder.
+      * Please ensure that data related to each Report/Survey/Permit/Dataset is in separate, clearly-named folders
-2. GSQ will then send you a bucket policy to add to your S3 bucket.
+2. GSQ will then send you a personalised bucket policy to add to your S3 bucket.

 ## Step 2: Attach a policy to your *source* S3 bucket